singingwolfboy/netlify-home/_posts/2015-11-26-a-step-by-step-guide-broccoli-taco.md

 ### Setup your GitHub Repository
 <a id="githubstart"></a>

-We want to set up a GitHub repository with our local environment and push our local files to this repository.
+We want to set up an online GitHub repository with our local environment and push our local files to this repository.
 Next, we'll connect Netlify to the repository for our automatic build (i.e. whenever you push to GitHub, Netlify will rebuild your site).

 #### 1. Create your Git Repo
 We start by creating a [GitHub](https://github.com/) repository for our broccoli-taco site and generator.

-We're naming ours roccoli-taco-demo and we'll skip adding files to the repository until after its creation, as this can sometimes create problems (The README, license and gitignore files).
+We're naming ours broccoli-taco-demo and we'll skip adding files to the repository until after its creation, as this can sometimes create problems (The README, license and gitignore files).

 ![netlify0x_createnewrepo.png](/uploads/netlify0x_createnewrepo.png)

-Once the repository has been named and created we need to setup our local environment with GitHub.
+Once the repository has been named and created we'll return to local environment.

 #### 2. Prepare the Site for GitHub
 We need to set the local site up as a git repository with the `git init` command, then we'll add all the files and subdirectories to the repository with the `git add .` command and finally stage them for the first commit with the `git commit -m 'First commit'` command.

-In quick succession in a terminal window or if you're in windows, the command prompt:
+In quick succession in a terminal window (the command prompt on a Windows OS):

 ```
 cd my-broccoli-taco-site